chrisgoringe/cg-image-filter/README.md

 There's also a helper node, 'Split String by Commas' that can be used if you want more extra values.

+*New in 1.1.6* `Pick from List` to allow you to select matching items from any list, and `Batch from Image List` to work with image batches.

 ## Examples of what you might do with them

 - Generate an image or batch, and select which ones you want before spending the time upscaling